GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/proxy.md

 # Proxy setup - self-hosting

 <div class="alert alert-info" role="alert">
+    NOTE: <br>
-       Install Geyser **only** on the proxy server!
-You can install Floodgate on all servers for better skin support & network-wide Floodgate api availability.
+    - Install Geyser <b>only</b> on the proxy server!
+You can install Floodgate on all servers for better skin support & network-wide Floodgate API availability for other plugins. <br>
+    - All servers on the network must accept {{ site.data.versions.java }} Java clients, as Geyser imitates one.
 </div>

 1. Download the Geyser jar for your proxy software from [the download page](https://geysermc.org/download).